Water Quality Testing for Farm Irrigation: What to Test and Why

 |---|---|---|---|

-| EC (Electrical Conductivity) | Total dissolved salts in the water | <1.0 dS/m (ideal); 1.0β2.0 dS/m use with caution; >2.0 dS/m avoid for vegetables | Salt stress on crops; progressive soil salinisation with repeated irrigation |
+| EC (Electrical Conductivity) | Total dissolved salts in the water | below 1.0 dS/m (ideal); 1.0–2.0 dS/m use with caution; above 2.0 dS/m avoid for vegetables | Salt stress on crops; progressive soil salinisation with repeated irrigation |

-| pH | Acidity/alkalinity of water | 6.5β8.0 | Alkaline water (pH >8) leaves calcium deposits in drip emitters; acidic water is less common in India |
+| pH | Acidity/alkalinity of water | 6.5–8.0 | Alkaline water (pH >8) leaves calcium deposits in drip emitters; acidic water is less common in India |

-| SAR (Sodium Adsorption Ratio) | Sodium relative to calcium and magnesium | <10 (safe); 10β18 (marginal); >18 (damaging) | High sodium destroys soil aggregate structure β soil becomes compacted, impermeable clay |
+| SAR (Sodium Adsorption Ratio) | Sodium relative to calcium and magnesium | under 10 (safe); 10–18 (marginal); above 18 (damaging) | High sodium destroys soil aggregate structure — soil becomes compacted, impermeable clay |

-| Chloride | Chloride ion concentration | <350 mg/litre | Above this level damages salt-sensitive crops (onion, strawberry, citrus) |
+| Chloride | Chloride ion concentration | under 350 mg/litre | Above this level damages salt-sensitive crops (onion, strawberry, citrus) |

-| Nitrate | Nitrogen as nitrate | <50 mg/litre (WHO standard for human consumption β use same for irrigation water safety) | High nitrate in water suggests upstream agricultural runoff or sewage contamination |
+| Nitrate | Nitrogen as nitrate | under 50 mg/litre (WHO standard for human consumption — use same for irrigation water safety) | High nitrate in water suggests upstream agricultural runoff or sewage contamination |

-| Total Hardness (as CaCOβ) | Calcium and magnesium content | <300 mg/litre for drip systems | Hard water scales drip emitters; requires more frequent acid flushing |
+| Total Hardness (as CaCO₃) | Calcium and magnesium content | under 300 mg/litre for drip systems | Hard water scales drip emitters; requires more frequent acid flushing |

-| Iron | Dissolved iron | <0.3 mg/litre | Iron precipitates and blocks drip emitters; creates red-brown staining in pipes |
+| Iron | Dissolved iron | below 0.3 mg/litre | Iron precipitates and blocks drip emitters; creates red-brown staining in pipes |

 | Heavy metals (lead, chromium, cadmium) | Industrial contamination indicator | Should be non-detectable or within BIS/WHO safe limits | Accumulate in soil and crops; a certification risk for organic certification |